 In 2016, the Centers for Disease Control and Prevention issued their ADDM autism prevalence report.
-The report concluded that the prevalence of autism had risen to 1 in every 68 births in the United States – nearly twice as great as the 2004 rate of 1 in 125 – and almost 1 in 54 boys.
+The report concluded that the prevalence of autism had risen to 1 in every 68 births in the United States.
+In 2004, the rate was 1 in 125 – and almost 1 in 54 boys.

 (Content: Autism-society.org ; Image: ethereal3d.com)